raas-dev/artery/README.md

 | rc          | ✔️  | `main` | ✔️  | After deployment to staging succeeded     |
 | production  | ✔️  | `main` |     | A person runs the production pipeline     |

-When the person runs the production pipeline, slot rc is swapped to production.
+The function of the production pipeline is to only swap rc with production.

 ### Create Azure DevOps project